 The induction motor and the transformer work on the same principle, that is, Faraday’s law of electromagnetic induction.
 The motor is rated in kW instead of KVA, and the transformer is rated in KVA instead of KW.

-The transformer and alternator are designed on the basis of apparent power(kVA).
-The power factor at the incoming supply side of the transformer depends on the types of loads connected to the secondary of the transformer i.e. the load may be resistive, inductive or capacitive.
+The transformer and alternator are designed based on apparent power(kVA).
+The power factor at the incoming supply side of the transformer depends on the types of loads connected to the transformer’s secondary, i.e., the load may be resistive, inductive, or capacitive.
 The designer does not know at what power factor the user will operate the transformer.

-At the other hand, the motor has fixed power factor at its full load current.
-All the motor data- voltage,current and power factor are given on the nameplate of the motor.
-The motor is designed to drive the mechanical load of particular rating.
+On the other hand, the motor has a fixed power factor at its full load current.
+All the motor data- voltage, current, and power factor are given on the motor’s nameplate.
+The motor is designed to drive the mechanical load of a particular rating.

 P =√3 V I Cosφ

 I = Line current

 The following motor data is engraved in the nameplate of the motor.

 The motor is rated in KW as the voltage, current, and power factor is specified for the motor.